kai-test/simple-sinatra-app-server/README.md

 ######  Step 4.
 After Ansible run is complete, you should be able to do the test:
 * On Host machine, use web browser to check the ip (0.0.0.0:3080).
 The webpage should show 'Hello World!'.
-* Go inside the Guest VM (via 'vagrant ssh'), 'curl 0.0.0.0:80 'to get the 'Hello World!' as output.
+* Go inside the Guest VM (via 'vagrant ssh'), try 'curl 0.0.0.0:80', should  get the 'Hello World!' as output.

 ## Note:
-###### In real-world, except Vagrant VM, any type of machines such as bare-metal, AWS EC2 instance, Openstack Nova instance can be deployed using this Ansible receipt.
-To do that, simply add destination machhine address to the inventory file:
+###### In real-world, except Vagrant VM, other types of machine such as bare-metal, AWS EC2 instance, Openstack Nova instance can be deployed using this Ansible receipt.
+To do that, simply add destination machhine's IP address to the inventory file:

     ~/vagrant/simple-sinatra-app-server/playbooks/inventory/hosts